Trangph03/Trangph03/README.md

 - 👋 Hi, I’m @Trangph03
 - 👀 I’m interested in Data Modeling and processing
 - 🌱 I’m currently learning Python and Azure
-- 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me https://www.linkedin.com/in/trangphng/

 <!---
 Trangph03/Trangph03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.